Financial support from Leeds Beckett

 • students who are classed as independent or are estranged from their parents and on a low income

-You can apply for your deposit to be covered by the Accommodation Deposit Scheme on the accommodation booking system once you have made a booking.
+You can apply for your advanced rent to be covered by the Advanced Rent Payment Scheme on the accommodation booking system once you have made a booking.

-The bursary is intended to assist students under the age of 25 who are leaving care to attend university or who have been living independently since experiencing care.
+The bursary is intended to assist students who are leaving care to attend university or who have been living independently since experiencing care.
 The bursary will also support those undergraduate students estranged from their families.
-The amount payable is £1,000 at Level 4, £1,500 at Level 5 and £1,000 at Level 6, which will each be paid in two instalments by BACS.
-To apply, please complete the online application form on MyHub.
+For students studying in 2026/27, the amount payable is £2000 per year, which will each be paid in four equal instalments across the academic year.

 The bursary is intended to assist full-time undergraduate students who have responsibility as primary carer for a dependant adult that will continue whilst they are studying.

-The amount payable will be assessed based on individual circumstances, to a maximum award of £1,500.
-Assessment of eligibility will be revisited in each year of your course that you wish to be considered for the bursary.
+For students studying with us in 2026/27, the amount payable will be assessed based on individual circumstances, to a maximum award of £2000 per year, paid in four equal instalments across the academic year Assessment of eligibility will be revisited in each year of your course that you wish to be considered for the bursary.

-This bursary is intended to support full-time students who are undertaking a work placement or CPD activity as part of their course.
-The support is available to students with a household income of less than £42875, as verified by the Student Loans Company.
+This bursary is intended to support full-time undergraduate students who are undertaking a work placement or employability activity as part of their course.
+The support is available to students with a household income of less than £42,875, as verified by the student loans company.

 Please see our Bursaries and Scholarships web page for further information and eligibility criteria.